djndl1/DIP-CV/Gonzales Part 3.md

 $$
 where _compression ratio_ $C=\dfrac{b}{b'}$

-\indIn the context of digital image compression, $b$ above usually is the number of bits needed to repersent an image as as 2-D array of intensity values.
+$\quad\quad$In the context of digital image compression, $b$ above usually is the number of bits needed to repersent an image as as 2-D array of intensity values.
 2-D intensity arrays suffer from three principal types of data redundancies:

 1. _Coding redundancy_: a code is system of symbols used to represent a body of information or set of events.
 Each piece of information or event is assigned a sequence of _code symbols_, called a _code word_.
 2. _Spatial_ and _temporal redundancy_: The pixels of most 2-D intensity arrays are correlated spatially, information is unnecessarily replicated.
 In a video sequence, temporally correlated pixels also duplicate information.